-W-FB1.1a
+W-FB1.1a/W-AC1.1a

-(W-FB1.1a) Which water-intensive agricultural commodities that your organization produces and/or sources are the most significant to your business by revenue?
+(W-FB1.1a/W-AC1.1a) Which water-intensive agricultural commodities that your organization produces and/or sources are the most significant to your business by revenue?
 Select up to five.

-% of revenue dependent on these agricultural commodities Produced and/or sourced Please explain Other, please specify (Apples) Less than 10% Sourced Apples are the primary ingredient in our Mott's® branded applesauce products.
+% of revenue dependent on these agricultural commodities Please explain Fruit Less than 10% Sourced Apples are the primary ingredient in our Mott's® branded applesauce products.
 (Apple juice products are dependent on apple juice concentrate, not considered in the scope for this response).
-Other, please specify (Coffee) 21-40 Sourced KDP's hot business consists of our single-serve brewing system appliances, K-Cup® pods and other coffee products.
-Coffee represents the vast majority of the hot beverage portfolio, which has a very small proportion of cocoa, tea, powdered drinks, and dairy.
-Maize 21-40 Sourced A substantial portion of our CSD portfolio is sweetened with high fructose corn syrup (HFCS), derived from maize.
+Coffee 21-40 Sourced KDP's hot business consists of our single-serve brewing system appliances, K-Cup® pods and other coffee products.
+Coffee represents the vast Maize/corn 21-40 Sourced majority of the hot beverage portfolio, which has a very small proportion of cocoa, tea, powdered drinks, and dairy.
+A substantial portion of our CSD portfolio is sweetened with high fructose corn syrup (HFCS), derived from maize.
 Sugar Less than 10% Sourced We source cane sugar for several of our beverage brand products.